liranh85/selectise/README.md

 ## Development

-* Run the following, which will serve the Selctify example on localhost:8081 and watch for changes.
+* Run the following, which will serve the Selctise example on localhost:8081 and watch for changes.
 ```
 npm start
 ```